cleipski/Citibike/README.md

 <img src="img/monthly_variations_in_annual_passes_sold_01.png" width="400"/>

-The strong strong seasonality is again very obvious and makes a meaningful sales forecast non-trivial, in particular when combined with an additional growth expectation.
+The strong strong seasonality is very obvious and makes a meaningful sales forecast non-trivial, in particular when combined with an additional growth expectation.

-Focussing on the years 2015 and 2016 only (the most stable years in terms of Citi Bike's business operations and leadership), a the observed trends can be fit well with a model consisting of two Gaussian components.
+Focussing on the years 2015 and 2016 only (the most stable years in terms of Citi Bike's business operations and leadership), the observed trends can be fit well with a model consisting of two linked Gaussian components.

 <img src="img/monthly_variations_in_annual_passes_sold_02.png" width="400"/>

-The model captures the seasonality and a growth trend well and using the learned parameters I can create a forecast for the year 2017.
+The model captures the seasonality and a growth trend well.
+Using the learned parameters I can create a forecast for the year 2017.

 <img src="img/monthly_variations_in_annual_passes_sold_03.png" width="400"/>

-This forecast make predictions about sales performance of annual passes under the assumption of static growth.
+The forecast makes predictions about sales performance of annual passes under the assumption of static growth.
 This forecast metric can now be compared to actual monthly sales data.
 Significant deviations from the expected sales allow timely action to increase sales volume (e.g., marketing campaigns) or adjust growth expectations.
 The model can also take into account the newest data or business goals and update the forecast accordingly.

+> Based on the newest operating report, sales of annual passes for January 2017 exceeded the forecast by 40%, indicating a favorable start into 2017.

+This sales result is unusual because it is the first time in the history of Citi Bike that the January sales numbers exceed the December sales.
+One obvious factor driving these additional sales is that January 2017 was unusually warm for NYC.
+It will therefore be insightful to see if this performance can be sustained in February.

 ## Rides vs. customers

+The rides data base provides demographic information only on a 'per ride' basis.
+Much of the following analysis will base directly on this data.
+The subsequent interpretation of the 'ground truth' results in terms of 'numbers of customers' is established in this section.

-Before moving on to the second goal of this report, I have to establish the solid relation between 'number rides taken' and 'number of active annual customers'.
+The task is clear: I have to establish the solid relation between 'number rides taken' and 'number of active annual customers'.

 On a monthly basis, the ratio of *number of rides taken by subscribers* (from the 'rides' data base) and the *number of active subscribers in the same month* (from the operating reports) show the expected seasonality.